roualdes/bridgestan/rust/README.md

 # BridgeStan from Rust

-This is a Rust wrapper for BridgeStan.
+This is a Rust wrapper for [BridgeStan](https://roualdes.github.io/bridgestan/latest/).

-It relies on `bindgen` and `libloading`.
+It relies on [`bindgen`](https://docs.rs/bindgen/) and [`libloading`](https://docs.rs/libloading/).

-The rust wrapper does not have any functionality to compile stan models, but requires one of the other language buindings to provide compiled shared libraries.
+The Rust wrapper does not have any functionality to compile Stan models.
+Compiled shared libraries need to be built manually using `make` or with the Julia or Python bindings.

 ## Usage: